Are you wondering if the keto diet and bodybuilding can work their magic with your body at the same time? Learn how to make that possible.

 Their muscles are already well-defined, and they want to be able to show them off minus any unnecessary fat.

-The ability of the keto diet to drop body weight is well studied and known but there is still a lot of misinformation out there about whether you can build muscles with this diet too.
+The ability of the keto diet to drop body weight is well studied and known.
+However, there’s still a lot of misinformation out there.
+It’s all about whether you can build muscles with this diet too.

 There has been a lot of interest in this within the scientific community, which in my opinion is a good thing.